arlotito/IotEdgePerf/README.md

   -b 200 \
   -m -w myLogAnalyticsWsName -g myLogAnalyticsWsResourceGroup -f 2
 ```
 The paramter "-f 2" would set the metrics scraping to 2 seconds.
-Chnage it if needed.
+Change it to fit your needs.

 ### Run the tests
 ```bash